-The Fund terms and conditions stipulate the possibility of subscribing and redeeming the units on each valuation day.
+The Fund terms and conditions stipulate the possibility of subscribing to the units on each valuation day.
 Therefore, the Fund is exposed to the liquidity risk resulting from the payment of the redemptions at any time.
+Fund investment in gold contracts are easily realisable and can be liquidated at any time.
 However, the Fund's manager has developed the Fund's liquidity guidelines and monitors the liquidity requirements regularly to ensure that there are sufficient funds to fulfil any obligations as they arise, either through new subscriptions, liquidation of the investment portfolio, or obtaining funding from related parties.

-3.2 Capital risk management
+6.2 Capital risk management

-The Fund's capital represents equity attributable to the redeemable unitholders.
-The value of equity attributable to the redeemable unitholders may change significantly on each valuation day, whereas the Fund is subject to subscriptions and redemptions at the discretion of the unitholders on each valuation day, in addition to changes resulting from the Fund's performance.
-The Fund's objectives when managing capital is to safeguard the Fund's ability to continue as a going concern so that it can continue to provide returns for the unitholders and benefits for other stakeholders, and to maintain the capital base to support the development of the Fund's investment activities.
+The Fund's capital represents equity attributable to the redeemable unit holders.
+The value of equity attributable to the redeemable unit holders may change significantly on each valuation day, whereas the Fund is subject to subscriptions and redemptions at the discretion of the unitholders on each valuation day, in addition to changes resulting from the Fund's performance.
+The Fund's objective when managing capital is to safeguard the Fund's ability to continue as a going concern so that it can continue to provide returns for the unitholders and benefits for other stakeholders, and to maintain the capital base to support the development of the Fund's investment activities.

 To maintain the capital structure, the Fund's policy is to monitor the level of subscriptions and redemptions related to the assets that it is expected to be able to liquidate and to adjust the amount of distributions that the Fund may pay to the redeemable units.